Egg Substitutes for Baking

 Eggs are among the most common ingredients used in baking because they perform so many important functions.
 Yet their ability to multitask also makes it challenging to replace them.
 Still, if you can't eat eggs due to allergies or special diets, or if you're simply out of eggs, try these egg substitution ideas for pancakes, muffins, cakes, and more.

 First, let's take a look at what eggs really do when you're baking:

 - Bind.
-Eggs help bring the dry ingredients together.
-So any substitute needs a liquid consistency.
+The liquid viscosity of eggs helps bring the dry ingredients together.
+So any substitute needs a liquid consistency (or added liquid component).

 - Structure.
-This is especially true of egg whites, as (once again) the protein helps "set" the dough as it finishes baking.
+This is especially true of egg whites, as (once again) the protein helps "set" the dough or batter as it finishes baking.

 - Flavor.
 Of course, eggs do contain fat, and fat makes baked goods taste better.
 So any substitute needs a little fat content.

 While there's no one ingredient that can perfectly recreate all of these functions at once, you can still get satisfactory results in many cases.
 When in doubt, you can turn to commercially available egg substitutes such as Bob's Red Mill Gluten-Free Egg Replacer and Ener-G Egg Replacer.

 What Can I Substitute for Eggs in Baking?

 The amounts shown are the suggested equivalent of 1 large egg.